DataEngineersNZ/dbt-snowflake-datops-utils/docs/macros_schema.md

 {% enddocs %}

 {% docs src %}
-    This macro is the default dbt macro  for the model. source is used in the sql file to refer to the source model name.
+    This macro overrides the default 'source' dbt macro when in your local dbt project.
+This is used in your models to reference source models.

     example:

         source('sales', 'raw_customers') -- where raw_customers is the source model and 'sales' is the schema name or
         source('sales', 'raw_customers', true) -- where raw_customers is the source model, 'sales' is the schema name and true is to include the database name

 {% enddocs %}